-- Although some coiled springs mattresses are environmentally-friendly, hypoallergenic and lacking in any of the best known toxic chemicals and manufacturing substances, it’s hard (if at all possible) to find “organic” coiled spring mattresses—for the record, you don’t have to buy an organic mattress in order to keep your children safe while they sleep.
+- Although some coiled springs mattresses are environmentally-friendly, hypoallergenic and lacking in any of the toxic chemicals and manufacturing substances, it’s hard (if at all possible) to find “organic” coiled spring mattresses—for the record, you don’t have to buy an organic mattress in order to keep your children safe while they sleep.

-- You may have to spend more for a mattress, whether new or used, if you need the mattress for a specialty or “designer” crib or bed.
+You may have to spend more for a mattress, whether new or used, if you need the mattress for a specialty or “designer” crib or bed.

 Cleaning a crib mattress isn’t necessarily a complicated process but it does need to be done right.
 There are plenty of cleaning agents around that can just about take out any stain or odor from a crib mattress—the problem with that, though, is that they might leave behind dangerous chemical residues.
-By keeping the process simple and ingredients perfectly natural, however, you can not only get your mattress cleaned properly but also protect the health of the little ones.
+By keeping the process simple and ingredients perfectly natural, however, you can not only get your mattress cleaned properly but also protect the health of your little ones.